-If you run a test for 2 weeks and your average purchase cycle is 4 weeks, you’re going to cut off some visitors to the experiment when you close the test.
+If you run a test for two weeks and your average purchase cycle is four weeks, you’re going to cut off some visitors to the experiment when you close the test.
 This is why it’s important to know your purchase cycle time to conversion as you might run an A/B test that only captures ‘fast converters’.

-Ton Wesseling always recommends (I agree) that you leave an experiment running when you ‘close’ it to new visitors.
-That way, people who’re part way through converting can continue to see the experiment and convert *after* the end of the test.
+Ton Wesseling always recommends ( and I agree) that you leave an experiment running when you ‘close’ it to new visitors.
+That way, people who’re part way through converting can continue to see the experiment and convert after the end of the test.
 This is a way of letting the test participants flush through the system and add more sample, without showing it to new people.